Last Updated on December 28, 2020 by Sweet and Savoury Pursuits

 The shells that hold the sweet caramelized onions and savoury goat cheese filling are made out of phyllo dough.
 Phyllo gives these tartlets a nice crunch and contrasts the creamy filling.
 And as a bonus, the phyllo dough makes these a beautiful appetizer.

 Let the tartlets cool slightly before serving.
-Leftovers can be refrigerated up to five days.
-Heat leftover tartlets in a low temperature oven until filling is warm.
+Leftovers can be refrigerated for up to five days.
+Heat leftover tartlets in a low-temperature oven until the filling is warm.
 Enjoy!

 Caramelized Onion and Goat Cheese Phyllo Tartelettes